Ford Ranger Review 2025: Price, specs & boot space

 Looking for a used car for sale?
 We've got 100s of Ford Approved Used Cars for Sale for you to choose from, including a wide range of Ford Rangers for sale.

-The Ford Ranger has established itself as one of the most popular pick-up trucks around, and the latest model is likely to continue that trend.
+The Ford Ranger has established itself as one of the most popular pick-up trucks around, and the latest model has continued that trend.

 It offers the dependability of engines and transmissions from the Ford Transit van, along with a refined interior and generous payload capacity.
 The new Ranger is also good to drive for a pick-up truck, meaning it covers almost every base as a potential daily-driver.

 Keep in mind that this is still a working vehicle underneath the fresh bodywork, however.
-An equivalent SUV or estate car will be more refined to drive on the road.
+An equivalent SUV or estate car will be more sophisticated to drive on the road.

 The Ford Ranger offers a considerable amount of choice when it comes to trim levels.
 There is likely to be a version to meet every need, from the utilitarian XL through to the fancy Platinum model (seen here in our photos).